Understanding ISO 27001

 >200 employees | 8 – 20 months |

-Following implementation, the certification process is often separated into 3 steps:
+Following implementation, the certification process is often separated into three steps:

 3) Surveillance and maintenance audits – There will be surveillance audits for the next 2 years after the Initial Audit.
 At the end of 3 years, the certified organization will have to undergo recertification.
 During this time, certification auditors will visit and evaluate a sample of system procedures to ensure that you maintain the system.
 The complete system is meant to be audited during monitoring, but not all at once.